Development of the New Testament canon: Later developments

 The First Vatican Council on April 24, 1870, approved the additions to Mark (v.
 16:9–20), Luke (22:19b–20, 43–44), and John (7:53–8:11), which are not present in early manuscripts but are contained in the Vulgate edition.

-Pope Pius XI on June 2, 1927, decreed the Comma Johanneum was open to investigative scrutiny.
+Pope Pius XI on June 2, 1927, decreed that the Comma Johanneum was open to investigative scrutiny.

 Pope Pius XII on 3 September 1943 issued the encyclical Divino afflante Spiritu, which allowed translations based on texts other than the Latin Vulgate.

+In its Dogmatic Constitution on Divine Revelation, Dei Verbum, the Second Vatican Council affirmed that "the Gospels have a special preeminence [in the New Testament], and rightly so", while the remaining parts of canon of the New Testament, including the epistles of St. Paul and other apostolic writings, were "composed under the inspiration of the Holy Spirit, by which, according to the wise plan of God, those matters which concern Christ the Lord are confirmed, His true teaching is more and more fully stated, the saving power of the divine work of Christ is preached, the story is told of the beginnings of the Church and its marvelous growth, and its glorious fulfillment is foretold".

 Orthodox developments (from c.
 1672)

 Synod of Jerusalem

 The Synod of Jerusalem in 1672 decreed the Greek Orthodox Canon which is similar to the one decided by the Council of Trent.
 They "call[ed] Sacred Scripture all those [books] which Cyril collected from the Synod of Laodicea, and enumerated, adding to Scripture those which he foolishly and ignorantly, or rather maliciously, called Apocrypha; specifically, [List of deuterocanonical books...]."

-But it is to be noted that this was simply an affirmation of tradition, not a new canonization.
+This was simply an affirmation of tradition, not a new canonization.
 As the Confession goes on to state, "ancient custom, or rather the Catholic Church, which has delivered to us as genuine the Sacred Gospels and the other Books of Scripture, has undoubtedly delivered these [deuterocanonical books] also as parts of Scripture....
 And if, perhaps, it seems that not always have all of these been considered on the same level as the others, yet nevertheless these also have been counted and reckoned with the rest of Scripture, both by Synods and by many of the most ancient and eminent Theologians of the Catholic Church.
 All of these we also judge to be Canonical Books, and confess them to be Sacred Scripture..."